fredlau95/Oracle_cdc/README.md

 2. Will provide some commands for you so can paste into your vm

 ....
-Somethings you need to install before hand is docker, follow this guide.
+Somethings you need to install beforehand is docker, follow this guide.